apache/iceberg/docs/versioned/spark/spark-structured-streaming.md

 ```

 {{< hint warning >}}
-Iceberg only supports reading data from append snapshots.
-Overwrite snapshots cannot be processed and will cause an exception.
-Similarly, delete snapshots will cause an exception by default, but deletes may be ignored by setting `streaming-skip-delete-snapshots=true`.
+Iceberg only supports reading data from snapshots of type `Append` or `Replace`.
+Snapshots of type `Delete` & `Overwrite` cannot be processed and will cause an exception.
+The spark options `streaming-skip-delete-snapshots=true` & `streaming-skip-overwrite-snapshots=true` may be used while reading from the iceberg tables where, there are known cases of deletes and overwrites performed on the table that can be ignored.
 {{</ hint >}}

 ## Streaming Writes